Instructions Before Your Vasectomy at Gentle Procedures Toronto

 vasectomy toronto clinic - free no scalpel vasectomy by urologist in ontario

-We will carefully secure your penis out of the operative field, wash the scrotal area with antiseptic solution and place a drape on your body.
+You will then be greeted by Dr. Sing who will carefully secure your penis out of the operative field, wash the scrotal area with antiseptic solution and place a drape on your body.

 Call Us to Book